doubtfire-lms/doubtfire.io/guides/staff/create-manage-users.md

 User accounts in Doubtfire include both students and staff accounts, and there are two ways to create user accounts -- manually and batch.

-# Editing an Existing User:
+# Editing an Existing User

 Log in to Doubtfire and select _Manage Users_ from the Administration dropdown in the top right menu: